azabiong/vim-highlighter/README.md

   You can add, change, reorder, and save colors using Vim's native **hi** command, and see the changes in real time.

 ### Example 1
-> This example describes how to add two custom colors
+> This example adds two custom colors
 > <span style="inline">
 > <img alt="example" height=18 style="vertical-align:middle" src="https://user-images.githubusercontent.com/83812658/117539479-cc321b80-b045-11eb-82f6-f9cdf046a69d.png">
 > </span>
 > in 256 or 24-bit colors mode.
 >
-> If the plugin is installed and working, copy the following lines one by one, then run it in Vim's command window.
+> If the plugin is installed and working, copy the following lines one by one, then run it in the Vim's command window.
 > ```vim
 > :hi HiColor21 ctermfg=20  ctermbg=159 guifg=#0000df guibg=#afffff
 > :hi HiColor22 ctermfg=228 ctermbg=129 guifg=#ffff87 guibg=#af00ff